TeacupLion

 Havels embroidery snippers

 And that’s it!
-I know that researching supplies takes a lot of time, so maybe the results from my researching journey will help you on yours. :)
+I know that researching supplies takes a lot of time, so maybe the results from years of my researching journey will help you on yours. :)

 free patterns on gumroad